fuchsfranklin/fuchsfranklin.github.io/_portfolio/portfolio-1.md

 ---
 title: "An R Shiny App to Introduce and Apply Basic Surival Analysis Ideas"
 excerpt: "This is a project I am currently working on with Tiffany Hsieh and Bowen Chen at Hopkins to introduce and apply survival analysis ideas in the format of a web-application.
-Given the availability of a public covid-related survival dataset which we wanted to further explore, we aimed to outline several basic survival analysis concepts in a non-mathematical manner and then apply those concepts to the aforementioned dataset, while trying to make use of the interactivity elements R Shiny provides."
+Given a publicly available covid-related survival dataset on GitHub that we wanted to further explore, we aimed to outline several basic survival analysis concepts in a non-mathematical manner and then apply those concepts to the aforementioned dataset while making use of the interactivity elements R Shiny provides."
 collection: portfolio
 ---
 <br />